obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Lifecycle of Extensions.md

 - **The plugin's GitHub**
     - Currently used:
-        - Various details like author name, description
+        - Various details like author's name, description

     - Currently not used:
         - Whether there has ever been a release